 When Infertility Treatments Don’t Work

 If pregnancy is not achieved through basic assisted reproduction, hopeful parents are often left with one decision: surrogacy or adoption.
-Most parents who choose private domestic infant adoption or gestational surrogacy will spend at least $30,000 more on building their family.
+Most parents who choose private domestic infant adoption or gestational surrogacy will spend tens of thousands of dollars or more on building their family.
 If they’ve previously gone through several rounds of IVF, the costs can become overbearing — forcing the parents to take out loans and be otherwise burdened during what should be the happiest time of their lives.

 While many parents will tell you that it is all worth it when they bring their little ones home for the first time, there’s no denying just how expensive alternative family-building paths are.
 Getting pregnant is not simple for those struggling with infertility — and it’s not cheap, either.

 For this year’s National Infertility Awareness Week, we want everyone to be aware of the financial burden of alternative family-building today.
 But, in response, there is also an increasing demand for affordable family-building options — and more and more businesses are taking note.

 One of the easiest ways to make alternative family-building more affordable is through employer support.
 Insurance coverage of infertility tests and treatments can be a lifesaver for hopeful parents.
 While more than 400 companies in the U.S. offer benefits for fertility treatments, the range of benefits from company to company vary greatly.
 Unfortunately, the majority of IVF patients still have to pay for all or some of their treatment out-of-pocket.